 The ReFuelEU Aviation initiative aims to maintain a competitive air transport sector while increasing the share of SAF used by airlines.
-The European Commission aims to propose in spring 2021 a Regulation imposing increasing shares of SAF to be blended with conventional fuel.
+The regulation proposal proceedings continue in 2022 in cooperation with European Commission and Parliament.
+Regulation imposing increasing shares of SAF to be blended with conventional fuel.
 This could result in important emission savings for the sector, given that some of those fuels (e.g. synthetic fuels) have the potential to save up to 85% or more of emissions compared to fossil fuels, over their total lifecycle.